Reel Focus 2021

 When: April 14-23, 2021

 Cost: There is an early bird discount for teachers.
 We accept payment online, by credit card only.

-- Regular access for a single class is $75 (registration on or after April 1; price includes educational materials)
+- Regular access for a single class is $75 (price includes educational materials)

 Study Guide: With the registration and purchase of a school group festival pass, teachers are invited to select up to three film study guides.
 This year all study guides will include instructions to set up your own animation stations and steps to produce an animation workshop in the classroom without an instructor.
 The study guides are available for all five Reel Focus programs and three of the feature films: Binti, Fritzi – A Revolutionary Tale, Veins of the World.